JustinStowe/DnD_CharacterSheet/README.md

 ### Release & Changelog

-- If your change affects user-visible behavior, add an entry to `CHANGELOG.md` (create one if it doesn't exist) describing the change and the rational.
+- If your change affects user-visible behavior, add an entry to `CHANGELOG.md` (create one if it doesn't exist) describing the change and the rationale.

 ### PR Checklist